Mike-Honey/AIHW-principal-diagnosis/README.md

 Note the project's current scope spans multiple editions of the ICD diagnosis definitions, so you may find the codes you are interested in are split under various groups.
 Where the description changes for a code or group of codes, I present the description from the latest available datacube.

-The final tool used is [Power BI](https://powerbi.microsoft.com/).
-This is an interactive data visualisation tool, that allows interactive filtering and exploration of the data, from any modern web browser.
+The tool used is [Power BI](https://powerbi.microsoft.com/).
+This is an interactive data visualisation solution, that allows interactive filtering and exploration of the data, from any modern web browser.

 ### Time Series